StevenClontz/escape-pod-puzzlehunt-2016/pages/1-vbc.md

 Twttr or FB** with the appropriate hashtags.

-Remember, as long as you have a photograph of the von Braun monument on your handheld computer, **you do not need to solve for the five-letter Soviet codeword in Puzzle A before moving to your next Location**.
+Remember, as long as you have a photograph of the von Braun monument on your handheld computer, **you do not need to solve Puzzle A before moving to your next Location**.
 However, **NEVER solve and drive at the same time**!
 Let your passengers puzzle things out while you transport them safely.